crashub/crash/README.md

 It consists of the last release of CRaSH, with various pull requests merged and our own patches added.
 A brief summary of the changes are:

+ * Upgraded Apache SSHD to version 1.6.0, bumped required Java version to 7.
+Also re-enabled reading/generating PEM host key files on startup
  * Thanks to Marek Skocovsky, Apache SSHD has been upgraded to version 1.3.0 which resolves bugs related to evolution of the SSH protocol over the years.
  * Thanks to David Ribyrne, A new ExternalResolver class  which lets you add pre-compiled command classes.